 Other types of urinary incontinence

 Note: you should always see your doctor if you develop incontinence.
 Each type has different treatments.
 Your doctor will assess you to determine the type of incontinence and advise on possible treatment options.
-See separate leaflet called Urinary Incontinence for a general overview and to understand what is likely to happen during the assessment by your doctor.
+See separate leaflet called Urinary Incontinence for a general overview and to understand what is likely to happen during your doctor's assessment.

 What causes stress incontinence?